Memorial Bridge (Massachusetts)

 The Hampden County Memorial Bridge (sometimes referred to as Springfield Memorial Bridge) is a reinforced-concrete arch bridge that spans the Connecticut River between Springfield, Massachusetts and West Springfield, Massachusetts, constructed in 1922.
-The bridge is owned by Massachusetts Highway Department and is located on Massachusetts Route 147.
+The bridge is owned by Massachusetts Highway Department.
 It spans 209 ft and rises 29.71 ft above the river.

 History and construction of the bridge

 The Connecticut River was first bridged at Springfield in 1805, by an open wooden bridge said to have been "mongrel in style."
 It collapsed in 1814 and was replaced by a covered wooden Burr arch-truss bridge built by Isaac Damon of Northampton, Massachusetts.
 Partly rebuilt after a spring freshet in 1818, Damon's bridge survived into the 20th century, and was the structure which the present concrete arch bridge was built to replace.
-The 1814 bridge can be located by the position of "Bridge Street" in both Springfield and West Springfield, at approximately 42.100131°N 72.596245°W.
+The location of the 1814 bridge is marked by the position of "Bridge Street" in both Springfield and West Springfield, at approximately 42.100131°N 72.596245°W.

 In 1915, the Hampden County Commissioners opened hearings to discuss construction of a new bridge, but it wasn't until the winter of 1918/19 that the location and overall design of the present concrete arch bridge were finally agreed upon.
 The main construction contract (at $3,254,883 (US$ with inflation)) was let to H.P.
 Converse on April 3, 1920; the completed bridge was opened to traffic on August 3, 1922.
 At the ceremonies held that day, the bridge was dedicated as a memorial to "those who had died as pioneers, and soldiers in the Revolutionary, Civil and Foreign Wars."

 The bridge was designed by Fay Spofford & Thorndike, with Haven & Hoyt, architects.
 When the bridge was refurbished in 1992, Fay Spofford & Thorndike was again involved.